-Do NOT have excessive amounts of salt or caffeine when you are on your period.
+3. DON’T do this!Do NOT have excessive amounts of salt or caffeine when you are on your period.
 Both of these “foods” are considered amongst the highest culprits for causing a heavy flow and cramps.

-Make sure you have enough iron in your body.
+4. And definitely DO this!Make sure you have enough iron in your body.
 Your period may be heavy because you are anaemic (your body doesn't have enough iron); alternatively, heavy bleeding can also result in anaemia over time (since you’re losing a lot of blood).
 Take a multivitamin that has iron in it every day, or folic acid capsules.
 You can also eat lots of iron-rich food like spinach.

 5. Consider your optionsPads aren’t always the best option out there for girls with heavier periods, due to the excessive amount of blood and the necessity for changing very, very frequently.
 Tampons are a good option, since they come in varieties that have a high absorbency level, but they can leave you feeling a little sore.
 What is worth considering, though, is a menstrual cup.
 It is a little bell-shaped cup that is designed to hold 3 times more blood than a super tampon and has light suction, meaning that it won’t leak either.

-Of course, you are going to feel rather sleepy during the days of your period - this is because of the blood loss.
+6. Get lots of sleep!Of course, you are going to feel rather sleepy during the days of your period - this is because of the blood loss.
 So, if your body is craving sleep - don’t deprive it!
 Get that shut-eye, and feel relaxed about it by placing a towel over your bed sheet to prevent overnight leakage from staining your sheet and mattress.